See the USA's top 50 Disc Golf Cities.

 Rolling Hills County Park: Go 25 minutes southeast of Ann Arbor city center to Ypsilanti, and you'll find Rolling Hills County Park.
 Both Barham and Calhoun named this a top option in the area, and remarked on its ample elevation changes (which is unusual in southern Michigan, according to Calhoun).
 Calhoun said it was a "classic tight wood scenario," but Barham remarked that it featured some "open shots," as well.
 It has two sets of tee pads, and, like Hudson Mills, is pay-to-play.
 For more information about paying the course a visit, check out this page of the Washtenaw County Parks and Rec. website.

 Gear: If you're up at Hudson Mills and hankering to fill up your bag even more, CJ's Party Store likely has what you need.
 Barham said "they have an extremely big selection of discs and are pretty knowledgeable about the game."
 Down Ypsilanti-way is the Throw Shop, which bills itself as "Michigan's largest Disc Golf Pro Shop."
 This store operates the 30-hole Ponds at Lakeshore course.
+You can check out more of the area's disc golf equipment retailers in the UDisc app's disc golf shop directory (see how to do that here) or on our Stores website.

 Guides: For getting tips or finding a local playing partner, Calhoun said you should post on The Throw Shop's Facebook page, and one of its nearly 6,000 members will be happy to help you out.
 Barham suggested contacting people via the Club Kensington Disc Golf Facebook page .